 A skilled estate planner in Lakewood can make the process of planning your estate go much more smoothly, and maximize the chances of your wishes directly being carried out with legal force.

 Common Features of Lakewood Estates

 Will: Wills are a very important part of almost all estate plans.
 In simplest terms, it answers the question "who gets what after I die?"
-Typically, you can leave your property to anyone you wish.
+Usually, you can leave your property to anyone you wish.
 If you die without a will, your property will usually be given to your closest living relative (usually a spouse or child).

-Power of Attorney: Power of attorney allows you to grant someone else (normally a trusted family member or friend) the power to make certain decisions in your place, with the same legal effect as if you had made them yourself, in the event that you become unable to do so (normally due to mental or physical incapacity).
+Power of Attorney: Power of attorney allows you to grant someone else (typically a trusted family member or friend) the power to make certain decisions in your place, with the same legal effect as if you had made them yourself, in the event that you become unable to do so (typically due to mental or physical incapacity).
 If you decide to give someone power of attorney, you should make your wishes known to them in advance, so they are more likely to make the same decisions that you would make, if you were able to.
 And, of course, you should only give this authority to someone with whom you would trust your life because that is, in some cases, just what you're doing.

 Do I Need a Lakewood Estates Lawyer?

 A knowledgeable estate planning professional in Lakewood can be invaluable, and you will probably find their services to be well worth the price.
 They can make the whole process a great deal easier, and they can also help to minimize the chances that your estate plan will be disputed, saving your survivors a great deal of time, money, and energy.